sara-nl/rdm-training-datasupporters-april-2024/Analysis-and-compute-flows/README.md

 > * Note that researchers have to bear in mind that different systems have different performances, different setups so when they have a lot of data it is difficult to keep good track of what all happened to the data.
 Do they come to you with these questions?

 ## 4. Run analysis on Snellius
 It is time for the next step: analysing the data.
-To analyse the data, you also need some software or a script.
-For this project you need a job script that can perform a word count on the acquired data.
-To get the job script, run the following command:
+To analyse the data, you should have a developed and tested data analysis pipeline on the compute system.
+For this module, we will download the job script as follows:

 ```sh
 wget https://raw.githubusercontent.com/sara-nl/rdm-training-datasupporters-april-2024/main/Analysis-and-compute-flows/jobscript.sh